Investigating topped hadrons to probe the boundaries of the potential model: Numerical results

-Our result for the pseudoscalar topponium is in excellent agreement with the location of the enhancement structure observed by the CMS experiment \cite{CMS:2025kzt}.
+Our result for the pseudoscalar toponium is in excellent agreement with the location of the enhancement structure set in the CMS and ATLAS experiments \cite{CMS:2025kzt,ATLAS:2026dbe}.
 Moreover, due to the extremely large mass of the top quark, the masses of the ground $^1S_0$ and $^3S_1$ states are nearly degenerate.
 This can be attributed to the color-magnetic interaction, whose contribution is inversely proportional to the quark masses.
 The consistency between our theoretical result and the experimental observation strongly supports the direct extension of the GIC potential model and our fitted parameters to the top quark region.

 Encouraged by this agreement, we proceed to provide predictions for the mass spectra of low-lying radially and orbitally excited single topped baryons and mesons.
-The complete spectra up to the $1F$ states are presented in Fig.~\ref{fig:enter-label}, while the detailed numerical values for single topped mesons and baryons are compiled in Tables~\ref{tab:tmeson} and \ref{tab:tbaryon}, respectively.
+The complete spectra up to the $1F$ states are presented in Fig.~\ref{fig:spectrum}, while the detailed numerical values for single topped mesons and baryons are compiled in Tables~\ref{tab:tmeson} and \ref{tab:tbaryon}, respectively.

-Given the large mass of the top quark, we subtract its mass in Fig.~\ref{fig:enter-label} to present the mass spectra more clearly and highlight the underlying physical features.
-A striking observation emerges: although the specific spectral values differ among various systems, the mass splittings between states of different quantum numbers exhibit a remarkably consistent behavior, underscoring the robustness of heavy quark symmetry.
+Given the large mass of the top quark, we subtract its mass in Fig.~\ref{fig:spectrum}.
+In addition, to present the mass gap more clearly and highlight the underlying physical features, we also subtract the masses of the $b$ and $c$ quarks.
+As for light flavor quarks, since they contain large relativistic effects in such systems and consequently affect the mass spectra a lot, their masses are retained in our numerical results.
+Then, a striking observation emerges: Although the specific spectral values differ among various systems, the mass splittings between states of different quantum numbers exhibit a remarkably consistent behavior, underscoring the robustness of heavy-quark symmetry.

-From the ground state masses of single topped mesons listed in Table~\ref{tab:tmeson}, we observe that the binding energy follows the hierarchy $\Delta E_{T_b} < \Delta E_{T_c} < \Delta E_{T_s} < \Delta E_{T_n}$.
-Given that the running coupling constant $\alpha_s$ follows the same ordering across these systems, this trend suggests that lighter quarks must experience stronger relativistic effects—such as effective mass increase—to form quasi-bound states with the top quark.
+Moreover, from the ground state masses of single topped mesons listed in Table~\ref{tab:tmeson}, we observe that the binding energy follows the hierarchy $\Delta E_{T_b} < \Delta E_{T_c} < \Delta E_{T_s} < \Delta E_{T_n}$.
+Given that the running coupling constant $\alpha_s$ follows the same ordering across these systems, this trend suggests that lighter quarks must experience stronger relativistic effects—such as effective mass increase—to form quasibound states with the top quark.